lzmunch/virtual-cmu-fence/README.md

 (aka "Virtual CMU Fence" aka "Paint the Fence") https://virtual-cmu-fence.herokuapp.com/

 A tool to create 3D models of the CMU fence, based off of a photo or the user's custom image.
+Only the Import section is fully functional, as this is just a prototype.

 Made by Lauren Zhang, Mert Bozfakioglu, and Emily Zhou for 48-558 Reality Computing in Fall 2019 at Carnegie Mellon University, taught by Thomas Corbett.